 Three forms of formal risk assessment are used by the business on operations and supply chains:

 The main source of risk internally is identified as temporary seasonal labour supply.
-This is particularly the case in November and December each year when approximately 800 temporary workers are recruited for the Christmas Fresh programme.
-This risk has been mitigated by organisational changes which have taken place reducing our requirement from 1200 in previous years.
+This is particularly the case in November and December each year when up to 400 temporary workers are recruited for the Christmas Fresh programme.
+For 2022 this risk has been mitigated by organisational changes which have taken place reducing our requirement from 800 in previous years.

 Seasonal workers and external labour providers have been identified as areas of higher risk and we look to mitigate these risks by: